 F&A, also known as indirect costs, are charges that cannot be directly tied to a project.
 However, a portion of these costs are recovered by NDSU through our federally negotiated F&A rate agreement.
 Types of activities (research, instruction, other) are defined in NDSU Policy 813.

 - The inclusion of F&A is required on every proposal, unless such costs are specifically prohibited by the sponsor.
-However, effective 10/15/18, RCA is piloting a new approach for proposals of $10,000 or less submitted to Foundations or Non-Profit entities - these proposals will not be required to include F&A. Follow these links for a list of currently eligible Foundation or Non-Profit sponsors and FAQs concerning this pilot project.
+Proposals of $10,000 or less submitted to Foundations or Non-Profit entities are not be required to include F&A. Follow these links for a list of currently eligible Foundation or Non-Profit sponsors and FAQs.
 If the sponsoring agency that you wish to submit your application to is not on this list, please contact SPA for guidance before completing your budget.

 - If a funding opportunity has an F&A limitation/restriction, PI's should provide a copy of the funding opportunity with that section clearly marked.

 - If a sponsor has an F&A limitation/restriction, PI's should provide a copy of the sponsor's policy.

 - In most cases activities are considered to be on-campus.
 Departments that are off-campus include Research Extension Centers, Forest Service, and Agronomy Seed Farm.